dreger/thelivingwell.co/_posts/live/2017-03-31-transcending.md

 **3 //** Spirit walk.
 On my day off, I take a walk through the more park-like setting of our town.
 I get out in nature.
 My phone is on do not disturb, and I listen to a meditation podcast or worship music.
 I intentionally keep my mind present.
 I don’t run through my mental to-do list or rehash a conversation.
 It's my time to connect with Holy Spirit, through presence and nature.

-_When we fix our eyes on our creator instead of our circumstances, life gets good._

 Now, I see the world with fresh expectancy every morning.
 The simplicity of flowers blooming, and the gift of steady breath, each thing becomes a love letter written just for me.
-My soul collects each one, keeping them tucked close to my heart.
+My soul collects each letter, and I keep them close to my heart.

-_And when the world around you looks like a letter of love, joy can abound._
+_When the world around you looks like a letter of love, joy can abound._

 My well of joy runs deep and steady, regardless of present suffering.
 I transcend the pain, because I know in the marrow of my bones, it’s only temporary.
 I transcend pain, not because I have silenced it.
 I transcend it, because I have sat with it, listened to it, and allowed myself to grow from it.